taiwonaf/taiwonaf/README.md

 ## I'm a Developer and a scientist (Microbiologist)!!

-- 🌱 I’m currently learning MERN stack with Django
+- 🌱 I’m currently learning and buildings using React Native and React js
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: become a full fledge fullstack developer
+- 🥅 2023 Goals: become a full fledge fullstack developer

 ### Connect with me: